neu-rah/VirtualPins/README.md

 So we can use a lot of devices with default media implementations and can customize specific devices to take full advantage of extra features.

-Because the media types are less then the number of devices that can be atached to it and because most media can work with default implementation, I think its a good trade for not having to rewrite libraries.
+Because the media types are less then the number of devices that can be attached to it and because most media can work with default implementation, I think its a good trade for not having to rewrite libraries.

 **Other libs**